abilian/nua/doc/src/dev/nua-config.md

 - If using a git repository, the branch to check out.
 - Example `git-branch = "galene-0.6-branch"`

-## Section `build`

-Notes:

-- If not specified, the type of the value is String with no length limitation.
-- All fields are optional
+#### `base-image`

+- **Optional**
+- String containing a valid Docker Hub reference.
+- For packages using a docker base image, the reference of the image (currently a Docker Hub reference).
+- Example `base-image = "tuxgasy/dolibarr:{version}"`

 #### `method`

+- **Optional**
-- Force selection of the build method, possible values are 'build' or 'wrap'
+- Force selection of the build method, possible values are `build` or `wrap`.
-- If value is not set, default to 'build' or 'wrap' if a 'metadata/base-image' is found
+- If value is not set, default to `build` or if a 'metadata/base-image' is found default to `wrap`.
-- Used to force selection of the special 'wrap' method that convert an existing Dockerfile to a Nua compliant one by adding metadata to the Docker image.
+- Used to force selection of the special `wrap` method that converts an existing Dockerfile to a Nua compliant one by adding metadata to the Docker image.
 For a real case, see the `Dolibarr` sample application in the apps folder of Nua code source.
 - Example `method = "wrap"`

 #### `builder`

+- **Optional**
-- String or dict of string (alternate syntax)
+- String or dict of string (alternate syntax).
 - Reference of a specific Nua image dedicated to a development environment.
-Currently available values are node version 14 or 16, ruby versions 2.7, 2.7.2, 3.1, 3.2.
+Currently available values are `node` version 14 or 16, `ruby` versions 2.7, 2.7.2, 3.1, 3.2.
-- If not specified, default builder provides Python 3.10.
+- If not specified, default builder provides `Python` 3.10.
 Development environment can also be installed in the build command or as packages.
-- Note: syntax may change in future versions
+- Note: syntax may change in future versions.
 - Example `builder = "node-14"`
 - Example of alternate syntax `builder =  {name = "ruby", version = "3.2" }`

+#### `builders`

+- **Optional**
+- List of string or list of dict (alternate syntax).
+- Declaration of a list of builders environment (WIP, experimental).

 #### `packages`

+- **Optional**
-- String or list of string (alternate syntax)
+- String or list of string (alternate syntax).
 - Ubuntu packages to install for the build step.
-These packages will be removed after the `build` stage (except if they are required for the `run`stage.)
+These packages will be removed after the `build` stage, except if they are required for the `run` stage.
 - Example `packages = "build-essential"``
 - Example `packages = ['golang-go', 'git']`

 #### `meta-packages`

+- **Optional**
-- String or list of string (alternate syntax)
+- String or list of string (alternate syntax).
 - Group of packages defined by Nua to facilitate some installation.
-- Currently, only `postgres-client` and `mariadb-client` are available, and both   should be automatically installed when the auto-detection algorithm detect the use of the relevant DB in the `[[provider]]` section.
+- Currently, only `postgres-client` and `mariadb-client` are defined, and both should be automatically installed when the auto-detection algorithm detect the use of the relevant DB in the `[[provider]]` section.
 So this feature is seldom used.
 - Note: functionality may evolve in future versions.
 - Example `meta-packages = ["postgres-client"]`

 #### `build`

+- **Optional**
-- String or list of string (alternate syntax)
+- String or list of string (alternate syntax).
-- string must contain sh code that will be executed as root in the Dockerfile environment.
+- The strings must contain `sh` shell code that will be executed as root in the Dockerfile environment.
-- Important: if not present, an auto-detection algorithm will try to do the standard installation using project configuration (implemented for Python and NodeJs).
+- Important: if not present, an auto-detection algorithm will try to do a standard installation using project configuration (feature implemented for `Python` and `NodeJs`).
-- If a `build.py` file is found in the `./nua` folder, it is executed
+- Note: if a `build.py` file is found in the `./nua` folder, it is executed.
-- Example of a do-nothing command `build = "true"`
+- Example of a do-nothing command to not execute the auto-detection `build = "true"`
 - Example of a long command

 ```